jonatanvicente/sonar-jenkins-training/labs/lab_4.md

-**Adding e-mail notifications config**
+**Adding e-mail notifications config to Jenkins**

 1. Start the SMTP server (Mailhog)
 ```
 docker compose -f docker/docker-compose.yml up --remove-orphans mailhog -d
 ```
 2. Reach out localhost:1025 as the email server (no credentials are needed)
-3. Go to Manage Jenkins > Configure System > Git plugin and set the user.name and user.email configurations
+3. Go to **Manage Jenkins > Configure System > Git plugin** and set the user.name and user.email configurations
 4. In Manage Jenkins > Configure System > Extended E-mail notification > set SMTP Server as **mailhog** and SMTP Port as **1025**
 5. In Manage Jenkins > Configure System > E-mail notification > set SMTP Server as **mailhog** and SMTP Port as **1025**
 6. Check 'Test configuration by sending test e-mail' (checkbox on), and enter any fake email address under 'Test e-mail recipient' (MailHog will accept and capture messages for any recipient).
 7. Verify that the test e-mail appears in MailHog at localhost:8025.

-**Configuring triggers**
+**Configuring Project Triggers**

-We can to configure Jenkins to execute many tasks pre/after built.
-Now, we've configured Jenkins to send emails when build fails.
+Jenkins can be configured to execute various tasks pre/after built.
+So far, we've configured Jenkins to send emails when a build fails.
-We are going to configure our Project to receive them:
+Now we'll configure our Project to receive those notifications:
 1. Go to Your Project > Configure > Triggers
 2. Add Post-Built-Action > Email Notification.
-Add recipients (fake address) and check on 'Send e-mail for every unstable build'
+Enter recipients (fake address) and enable 'Send e-mail for every unstable build'
-3.